SEO Agent16 min read

 The Starting Point: Zero Organic Traffic

-In December 2025, Aira had no organic search presence.
-Zero blog content.
+Most service businesses start with zero organic search presence.
+No blog content.
 No indexed pages beyond the homepage.
-Competing against established companies like Smith.ai, Ruby, and Dialzara, each with years of content and thousands of backlinks.
+Competing against established companies with years of content and thousands of backlinks.

-The typical advice would be to hire an SEO agency.
+The typical advice is to hire an SEO agency.
 Spend $3,000 to $10,000 per month.
 Sign a 12 month contract.
 Wait 6 to 12 months for results.
-Instead, we decided to use our own product: an AI SEO agent that runs the entire workflow autonomously.
+The alternative: an AI SEO agent that runs the entire workflow autonomously at a fraction of the cost.

 The Strategy: Let the AI Agent Drive

-- Build comparison and alternatives pages against every major competitor (Smith.ai, Ruby, Rosie, Dialzara, PATLive, AnswerConnect) because these target bottom-of-funnel buyers
+• Build comparison and alternatives pages against major competitors because these target bottom-of-funnel buyers who are actively evaluating solutions

 Month 1: Building the Content Foundation

-The agent's first priority was building a comprehensive content base.
-In 30 days, it created and published 101 articles across 15 content categories:
+An AI agent's first priority is building a comprehensive content base.
+In a typical 90-day engagement, it can create and publish over 100 articles across multiple content categories:

-Every article was created with proper schema markup (Article, FAQ, BreadcrumbList), internal linking to related pages, entity optimization, and AI-ready TL;DR blocks.
-The agent handled all of this automatically as part of its content creation pipeline.
+Every article was created with proper schema markup (Article, FAQ, BreadcrumbList), internal linking to related pages, and optimization for both Google and AI search platforms.
+All of this was handled by the agent, not a human writer or SEO specialist.

 An agency producing this volume at 4 to 8 articles per month would take 12 to 25 months to match the same output.